JohanLi1990/Learning_Notes/General_Learning.md

     MockPropertySource's addPropertySource(String name, Object value) method

     Correct -
-    MockEnvironment's withProperty(String key, String value) method
+   **MockEnvironment's withProperty(String key, String value) method**

     Your choice: incorrect -
     MockEnvironment's addProperty(String key, String value) method

-7. The Spring Framework provides built-in support for mocking which object when writing unit tests?
+4. The Spring Framework provides built-in support for mocking which object when writing unit tests?
-    Correct -
-    Environment

-    Incorrect -
+    **Environment**

     Resource

-    Your choice: incorrect -
     BeanFactory

-    Incorrect -
     JdbcTemplate

-8. Which feature only exists in Spring Boot?
+5. Which feature only exists in Spring Boot?

-    Correct -
-    Type-safe configuration properties
+    **Type-safe configuration properties**

-    Incorrect -
     @Conditional bean creation

-    Your choice: incorrect -
     Support for YAML

-    Incorrect -
     Reactive programming model

-9. What are the two components typically configured when setting up Lightweight Directory Access Protocol (LDAP) authentication in Spring Security?
+6. What are the two components typically configured when setting up Lightweight Directory Access Protocol (LDAP) authentication in Spring Security?
-    Incorrect -

     AccessDecisionManager and AuthenticationProvider

-    Your choice: incorrect -
     UserService and JdbcDaoImpl

-    Correct -
-    BindAuthenticator and LdapAuthoritiesPopulator
+    **BindAuthenticator and LdapAuthoritiesPopulator**

-    Incorrect -
     LdapAuthenticator and DaoPopulator

-13. Which Java specification provides built-in mocks for unit testing in the Spring Framework?
+7. Which Java specification provides built-in mocks for unit testing in the Spring Framework?
-    Your choice: incorrect -

     The Enterprise JavaBeans (EJB) specification

-    Correct -
-    The Servlet specification
+    **The Servlet specification**

-    Incorrect -
     The Java Data Objects (JDO) specification

-    Incorrect -
     The Java Persistence API (JPA) specification

-15. How would you retrieve data using the WebClient class from an endpoint at URL http://localhost:2020 in the simplest way?
+8. How would you retrieve data using the WebClient class from an endpoint at URL http://localhost:2020 in the simplest way?
     Incorrect -
     ```java
     public class StudentClient {